chromium/chromium/tools/crates/create_update_cl.md

 The changes in the auto-generated CL need to go through a security audit, which will ensure that `cargo vet` criteria (e.g. `ub-risk-0`, `safe-to-deploy`, etc.). still hold for the new versions.
-The CL description specifies which criteria apply to the updated crates.
+The CL description specifies what are the _minimum_ criteria required for the updated crates (note that `supply-chain/audits.toml` can and should record a stricter certification if possible).
 See the `//docs/rust-unsafe.md` doc for details on how to audit and certify the new crate versions (this may require looping in `unsafe` Rust experts and/or cryptography experts).